skalingclouds/agentic-doc/README.md

 Represents a parsed document with the following attributes:

 - `markdown`: str - Markdown representation of the document
-- `chunks`: list[Chunk] - List of parsed content chunks, sorted by page index, then the layout of the content in the page
+- `chunks`: list[Chunk] - List of parsed content chunks, sorted by page index, then the layout of the content on the page
 - `start_page_idx`: Optional[int] - Starting page index for PDFs
 - `end_page_idx`: Optional[int] - Ending page index for PDFs
 - `doc_type`: Literal["pdf", "image"] - Type of document